 2. Do I need to take supplements?

 Bree: Your supplement approach should always be goal-dependent.
 Most of your diet and nutrients should come from real food, but adding in things like protein powder is fine too.
 I am currently adding lean muscle, so I use protein powder to ensure I get enough protein each day.
-I use a vegan, sprouted grain, plant-based protein powder that’s sweetened naturally with stevia.
+I use a plant-based, organic powder that’s sweetened naturally with stevia or monk fruit.
 It’s important to find a quality product.
 If you’re using whey, look for grass-fed.
 If you choose to take supplements, please be careful when reading the labels and opt for the most natural form you can find.

 Maddie: My main goal is to recover quickly and support the work I do at the gym.
 I eat real foods like chicken breast and sweet potato to recover after a hard workout.
 I don’t use protein powder at all anymore.